-- 56% of African Americans engage in expensive credit-card behaviors (paying the minimum, paying late fees, paying over-the-limit fees) compared to 35% of whites
+- 68% of African Americans engage in expensive credit-card behaviors (paying the minimum, paying late fees, paying over-the-limit fees) compared to 36% of whites.

-- More African Americans (39%) than whites (21%) are likely to utilize non-bank borrowing, such as payday loans.
-Only 40% of African Americans reported having good/very good credit, while the figure was 65% for whites.
+- More African Americans (50%) than whites (23%) are likely to utilize non-bank borrowing, such as payday loans.

 African Americans and Student Loans